Table of Contents

 - Generate leads: For your marketing needs, business intelligence helps you generate new leads from the multitude of people that show interest in your business.
 It also allows you to use customer data to identify customers who are ripe for upselling or who are gradually phasing away from your business so you can target them better.
 To learn more about using web scraping to generate business leads, check out our blog article on the topic.

-- Watch your competitors: With data scraped from sites like Amazon or Walmart, you can keep an eye on the products of the competition and even their marketing tactics.
+- Watch your competitors: With data scraped from sites like Amazon, you can keep an eye on the products of the competition and even their marketing tactics.
 Scraping Robot has several modules for more e-commerce vendors, too, and we can custom-build any scraper for competitor analysis.

 - Keep tabs on your products: Elaborating on data science for businesses, you can web scrape sites to stay on top of price intelligence, ensuring that vendors are selling your product for the correct prices, and ensuring that your product performs the best on the market to its ability.